Why You Should Attend

 At this year’s program we will assemble some of the world’s leading experts and senior government officials to discuss the complex rules of U.S. international taxation.
 We will focus upon both operational and transactional implications of these rules, and will describe the application of the rules to both U.S. and foreign-based entities.

-- Explore recently proposed International Tax Reform legislation, identifying the key concepts and predicting the future
+- Survey the current landscape of International Tax Reform legislative proposals, identifying the key concepts and predicting the future

 - Understand the nuances of dealing with international joint ventures